 The exhibition is also a manifestation of hope, and through showcasing the work against nuclear weapons, focusing on ICAN’s groundbreaking efforts to put in place an international ban on nuclear weapons.
 In the exhibition, we also invite the audience to join the fight against nuclear weapons.

 I can imagine a world without nuclear weapons, and I support ICAN.

 –Dalai Lama, Nobel Peace Prize laureate 1989

 This year’s Nobel Peace Prize exhibition is the thirteenth consequential Nobel Peace Prize exhibition since the opening of the Nobel Peace Center in 2005.
-It will be open to the public on 12 December at 12.00 until the end of November 2018.
-The exhibition is designed by Christine Lore.
+It was opened by the Nobel Peace Prize laureaute ICAN, represented by its international leader Beatrice Fihn, on December 11, 2017.
+It is open to the public until the end of November 2018.
+The exhibition is designed by Christine Lohre.
 The exhibition is supported by the City of Oslo.

 OVERVIEW OF OUR PREVIOUS NOBEL PEACE PRIZE EXHIBITIONS: